Se-ri Park and Seung-su Kim's Marriage Announcement Video Goes Viral

 "Se-ri Park ♥ Seung-su Kim, Surprise Marriage Announcement."

-Recently, a video claiming that golfer-turned-broadcaster Se-ri Park and actor Seung-su Kim had announced their marriage spread rapidly, particularly on YouTube.
-Netizens flooded the comments with messages such as "Congratulations" and "You look great together," showing their support.
+Recently, a video claiming that golfer-turned-broadcaster Se-ri Park and actor Seung-su Kim had announced their marriage spread rapidly, especially on YouTube.
+Netizens flooded the comments with messages like "Congratulations" and "You look great together," showing their support.

-However, upon verification, it was revealed that the video was actually fake news unrelated to the truth.
-It was a fabricated video that skillfully combined real images and voices of the individuals with a news format to create a false narrative.
+However, upon verification, the video was revealed to be completely unrelated to the truth-a piece of 'fake news.'
+It was a fabricated video that skillfully combined actual images and voices of the individuals with a news format.

 Fake news about Se-ri Park and Seung-su Kim getting married is spreading through YouTube.
 YouTube capture